Ken Brown (filmmaker): Art and ephemera

-His artwork has been exhibited in New York, Chicago, Dallas, Seattle, Zurich and Tokyo.
+His artwork has been exhibited in New York, Chicago, Dallas, Seattle, Zurich, and Tokyo.
 He often works in collage, and many of his images lean toward surrealism.
-Much of his output has been marketed on postcards, T-shirts, rubberstamps, wrapping paper, mouse pads and kitchen towels.
+Much of his output has been marketed on postcards, T-shirts, rubber stamps, wrapping paper, mouse pads, and kitchen towels.
 Fine art prints have been made from his extensive collection of vintage postcards and paper ephemera.

+In recent years, Brown has focused on street photography, often documenting wall murals, graffiti, and other publicly visible urban art.